WillEastbury/Buccaneer/README.md

 Usage :

+Install it from Nuget (Package name Buccaneer_SwaggerGen) or grab the single source code file from here.

 1. Generate a swagger defintiion in YAML from inside C# code for an API using Azure AD B2C to authenticate via the implicit flow.

             return new Buccaneer.SwaggerGenerator().GetSwaggerAsHttpResponseMessageWithYAMLString(